ITISFoundation/osparc-services/services/dy-3dvis/README.md

-# Simcore - paraviewweb service
+# Simcore - 3d-viewer service

 This service is based on the official docker images [dockerhub](https://hub.docker.com/r/kitware/paraviewweb/).